 11 – Choose a Better WordPress Hosting Provider

-There are many hosting services available online, so finding the right one can be challenging.
+Many hosting services are available online, so finding the right one can be challenging.

 Most people use cheap hosting first and move the site to a more expensive one when they can no longer manage it.
 You cannot quickly achieve this unless you put in a deliberate effort.